 The Nazirite vow included three primary restrictions.
 First, the individual was to avoid wine and strong drink.
 Even grapes, grape skins, grape seeds, and fresh juice from grapes was prohibited (Numbers 6:3-4).

-Second, the Nazirite was to avoid cutting or shaving his or her head (verse 5).
+Second, the Nazirite was to avoid cutting or shaving the hair on his or her head (verse 5).
 Finally, whoever vowed such a vow was to be careful not to come in contact with a dead body, even if a close family member died (verses 6-7).
 Most vows were for a stipulated period, after which the Nazirite made the prescribed offerings (verses 13-17) and shaved his or her head (verse 18).

 Samson’s Own Betrayal